shaft3796/ReusableDragon/PATCHNOTES.md

 [+] Added fairly xp distribution system ( configurable in config file, don't forget to look at CONFIGLINES file ) [^] upgraded starting message

+## V2.2.0

+[~] modified updater message
+[+] Added multiple arena per boss difficulties ! /!\ You will have to save a new time your battles arenas, see step 2 of README file. /!\